Reach over 300,000 adults with The Spokesman-Review and www.spokesman.com - Source: Nielsen Scarborough R2 2016 DMA

 - The oldest building in Idaho (The Old Mission, Cataldo, Idaho, 1853)

 - The Northwest’s largest theme park (Silverwood, north of Coeur d’Alene, 1987)

 - The world’s longest single-stage gondola (3.1 miles, Kellogg, Idaho)

 In 2013, the U.S. Office of Management and Budget merged Spokane and Coeur d’Alene into a single Combined Statistical Area (CSA).
 With a population near 690,000, the "Spokane-Coeur d’Alene" CSA ranks 82nd in terms of most populous metropolitan areas in the U.S.

 Here’s a break-down of our multimedia offerings.

-Niche sites: In addition to the quality, comprehensive coverage of local, national and international news at spokesman.com, S-R Media has created several specialty sites designed for certain interests and audiences.
+Niche sites: In addition to the quality, comprehensive coverage of local, national and international news at spokesman.com, The Spokesman-Review has created several specialty sites designed for certain interests and audiences.
 Here, visitors can receive more in-depth info on a specific topic, and advertisers can easily zero in on customers already familiar with and passionate about the topics and interested in related products and services.